 - Help learn to perform multiple actions at once, pursue different goals, and notice different variables.

-- Accelerates thinking, teaches quick decision making and situation analysis.
+- Accelerates thinking, and teaches quick decision-making and situation analysis.

 - Promotes accuracy.